9-1-pursuit/unit-capstone/git-github-w-teams/lesson-notes/README.md

 - `git pull origin main`

-Finally, checkout to main
+Finally, switch to main

-- `git checkout main`
+- `git switch main`

 And lastly, pull in the latest changes from GitHub's main branch to yours